 It’s not unusual for Class 101 college planning franchise customers to be so impressed with the Class 101 experience that they open their own Class 101 franchises.
 Our franchisees’ heart for helping young people find the right college and save money on tuition is helping us reach our goal of 100 locations by 2020.

 Class 101 is a national college planning franchise that helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 We address a common problem: the college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and often end up at the wrong school.

 “These former customers turned franchisees have seen both sides of the college planning process.
 They have experienced the disappointment in the lack of help from high school counselors who are overwhelmed and unable to adequately help students and the complexity of the entire college application process before finding Class 101.
-Going through the Class 101 experience with their child opens them up to a new world where they discover what can happen when energy, communication, helpfulness and support take place with a young person and a family working together as a team during the college application process,” says Class 101 founder and CEO Tom Pabin.
+Going through the Class 101 experience with their child opens them up to a new world where they discover what can happen when energy, communication, helpfulness and support take place with a young person and a family working together as a team during the college application process,” says Class 101 founder Tom Pabin.

 Our satisfied customers turned franchisees all share a passion for making college more affordable and helping students with one of the biggest decisions of their academic career.
 In the past year alone we helped our Class of 2016 seniors earn more than $33 million in scholarships.

 Class 101 Clients See the Overwhelming Need for Our Services

 Helping students qualify for more financial aid and scholarship money is just one aspect of Class 101’s mission.
 Our franchisees who were formerly clients have experienced the frustration of the typical college application process.